skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 parseJsonDoubleArray("[1.23456789123456789]") // 1.2345678912345678
 ```

-Note the truncation in the latter example – there are more digits than fit in the mantissa of a `Double`.
+Note the truncation in the latter example – there are more digits than can fit.
 If you would need that many decimals, you might then want to choose the `Decimal` type instead.

 There are also other, probably more typical, situations where you may prefer `Decimal`.
 Decimal math is generelly preferred for example when dealing with currency, and you may want to decode directly into such a type.